-The MCTC's maximum award is \$2,213,724.74, of which an initial allocation of 10% of funds are available for outreach to support program development and the full program funding application.
+The MCTC's maximum award is \$2,083,505.64 (a 5.88% decrease from the original award amount after passage of the FY 24-25 State Budget), of which an initial allocation of 10% of funds are available for outreach to support program development and the full program funding application.
 REAP 2.0 program guidelines were released by HCD in July 2022.
 MCTC applied to HCD for advanced funding to develop an outreach and engagement strategy in support of development of the MCTC REAP 2.0 program and the full program application.
-MCTC requested 1.5% (\$33,112.70) of the 10% for Targeted Outreach and Engagement Strategy, and program development.
-Administration and Program Management is 5% of the amount.
+MCTC requested 1.5% (\$33,112.70) of the 10% for Targeted Outreach and Engagement is 5% of the amount.
 The remaining funds will be suballocated to eligible entities in the Madera region: County of Madera, City of Madera, City of Chowchilla based on population.